Why Choosing the Right Finish for Reclaimed Wood Matters

 Eco-friendly Finishes, Varnishes and Stains

-Green friendly products like linseed and safflower oil, beeswax and carnauba wax, offer a natural protection and shine to your reclaimed wood and are perfect for low-traffic areas, such as walls or ceilings.
-They are eco-friendly (perfect for the sustainably-minded) and perfect for subtly highlighting your reclaimed wood project.
+Products like linseed and safflower oil, beeswax and carnauba wax offer a natural protection and shine to reclaimed wood and are perfect for low-traffic areas, such as walls or ceilings.
+They are eco-friendly and perfect for subtly highlighting your reclaimed wood project.